leanderli/roda/documentation/Developers_Guide.md

 ### Translations

-If you would like to translate RODA to a new language please read [Internationalization guidelines](Internationalization-guidelines).
+If you would like to translate RODA to a new language please read the [Translation Guide](Translation_Guide.md).

 ### External plugins